Go Back

 • Sift all-purpose flour, chickpea flour, semolina, and salt together, whisk well, and set aside.

-• Add dry ingredients to the wet mixture and mix gently, initially with a spatula and then with your hands, until a very soft and smooth dough is formed.
+• To the wet mixture, add the dry ingredients and mix gently, first with a spatula, then with your hands, until a very soft, smooth dough forms.

 • Do not overmix or knead the dough.
-The dough should be soft but not sticky.
+The dough will be easy to form and should be very soft but not sticky.

-• Spoon the dough and make an equal size of balls.
-I used a very small ice cream scoop to make approximately 1 & ½ tablespoon of dough balls.
+• Scoop the dough and form equally sized balls.
+I used a very small ice cream scoop to make balls of dough, approximately 1½ tbsp.
 I could make 18 balls.

 • Flatten each ball slightly and place them on a baking sheet.
 Keep a good distance between each ball, as the Nan Khatai will spread during baking.